jezewski/rails6_scaffold/README.md

 If you would like to rename the project simply run `bundle install` and then `rails g rename:into your_new_app_name`.
 This will create a new folder with your project, make sure to search for `Rails6Scaffold` and `rails6_scaffold `in all files because there will be a few places that you will need to manually change the name.

 There is a generic home page to view your Bootstrap color theme.
-You can simply delete the `app/views/home` folder and remove the entry in your `config/routes.rb` file when your finished setting up your color theme.
+You can simply delete the `app/views/home` folder, delete `app/controllers/home_controller.rb` file and remove the entry in your `config/routes.rb` file when your finished setting up your color theme.

 I also use https://github.com/fazibear/colorize to color console output, along with a few other development gems.